Getting StartedBest PracticesNormalizing Video Input for the Web

 -profile high -b:v 7000k -pix_fmt yuv420p -maxrate 16000k out.mp4

-Feel free to modify this by using different presets as long as they meet imgix’s standard input guidelines.
+Feel free to modify this using different presets if they meet Imgix’s standard input guidelines.

 Using your mobile device